joegair/gair-group-docs/page/computation/code-free-dft.md

 </details>

 For simplicity, we will use the free energy value that corresponds to the value that ORCA prints as the final free energy (&Delta;G<sub>Quasi-RRHO</sub> with &omega;<sub>0</sub> = 100 cm<sup>-1</sup>).
+{: .text-justify }

 <img src="./images/thermo.png" alt="SEQCROW thermochemistry" width="800">

 To recap, the figure and tables below summarize the measured and computed thermodynamics of cis-trans isomerism in diazoacetone and methyl diazoacetate.
 DFT recapitulates the observation that diazoacetone is predominantly the cis isomer at equilibrium whereas methyl diazoacetate is an nearly equal mixture of cis and trans.
+More importantly, for the synthetic chemist, these conformational preferences reflect the reactivity of these molecules.
+Diazoacetone is not a useful precursor for carbene chemistry because it is predominantly cis and reacts via a concerted Wolff rearangement with minimal formation of a carbene intermediate.([*J Phys Chem A* **2010** 13065–13068](https://pubs.acs.org/doi/10.1021/jp108690n)) Methyl diazoacetate, on the other hand, exists as a nearly equal mixture of cis and trans conformers and affords carbene trapping products in useful yields.([*Chem.
+Sci.* **2018** 5112-5118](https://pubs.rsc.org/en/content/articlepdf/2018/sc/c8sc01165f) and [*JACS* **1961** 1989–1992](https://pubs.acs.org/doi/10.1021/ja01469a050)).
+{: .text-justify }

 <img src="./images/conformers.png" alt="cis-trans isomerism in alpha-diazo carbonyl isomers" width="800">

 |    molecule          | source | &Delta;G | K<sub>eq</sub> | % cis | % trans |
 |:--------------------:|:------:|:---------:|:-------------:|:-----:|:-------:|